 Nominating and Governance Committee.
 The Board has a standing Nominating and Governance Committee that is composed of each of the Independent Trustees of the Trust.
 The Nominating and Governance Committee operates under a written charter approved by the Board.
 The Nominating and Governance Committee is responsible for seeking and reviewing candidates for consideration as nominees for Trustees as is considered necessary from time to time and meets only as necessary.
 The Nominating and Governance Committee generally will not consider nominees recommended by shareholders.
-The Nominating and Governance Committee is also responsible for, among other things, assisting the Board in its oversight of the Trust's compliance program under Rule 38a-1 under the 1940 Act, reviewing and making recommendations regarding Independent Trustee compensation and the Trustees' annual "self-assessment."
-Ms. McDonough is the chair of the Nominating and Governance Committee meets periodically, as necessary, but at least annually.
-As of the date of this SAI, the Nominating and Governance Committee meets necessary, but at least annually.
-As of the date of this SAI, the Nominating and Governance Committee meets necessary.
+The Nominating and Governance Committee is also responsible for, among other things, reviewing and making recommendations regarding Independent Trustee compensation and the Trustees' annual "self-assessment."
+Ms. McDonough is the chair of the Nominating and Governance Committee.
+The Nominating Committee meets periodically, as necessary, but at least annually.
+As of the date of this SAI, the Nominating and Governance Committee met one time with respect to the Trust.